This article explores the escalating global issue of misinformation vs disinformation in today’s digital age.

 Strategies for Identifying and Countering Misinformation and Disinformation

-Understanding the nuances of misinformation and disinformation is crucial for the development of effective strategies aimed at promoting information integrity and countering these pervasive threats to democratic societies.
+Understanding the nuances of misinformation and disinformation is crucial for choosing among the different types of content strategy aimed at promoting information integrity and countering these pervasive threats to democratic societies.

-Misinformation, often spread unintentionally, and disinformation, deliberately disseminated, both distort public opinion, undermine trust, and destabilize societies.
+Misinformation, often spread unintentionally, and disinformation, deliberately disseminated, both distort public opinion, undermine trust, and destabilise societies.

 Strategies to counter these threats include promoting media literacy, strengthening fact-checking mechanisms, and advocating for transparency in the digital sphere.